weijyun0223/line-api-use-case-table-order/docs/en/back-end-construction.md

     Deploy this changeset? [y/N]: y
 ```

-- Note the layer version
+- Note the layer version:

   After deployment, the layer ARN and layer version will be displayed in the Outputs section of the terminal, so note the layer version.
 The layer version is the number at the end.

   *The version is updated every time you deploy, so the correct version for your first deployment is version 1.
   ![Output section of the command prompt](../images/en/out-put-description-en.png)